Table of contents

 4. Craft a great resume objective

 At the top of your resume, you’ll need a professional profile.
-While there are multiple types of profiles, a resume objective is your best option when you have no experience.
+There are two types of profiles — resume summary and resume objective.

 Resume objectives are two- to three-sentence introductions that explain who you are and why you want to work for the employer.
 They are great for job seekers with no experience because they focus more on your goals and potential to contribute to the company than on your previous work experience.